On the convergence of the drainage network with branching: Brownian Web and Brownian Net

 \end{enumerate} \end{proposition}

-The wedge construction is based on the existence of certain forbidden regions in the space-time plane where the Brownian Net paths cannot enter.
-These regions are called wedges and they are determined by the dual left-right Brownian Web ($\widehat{\mathcal{W}^l_{\lambda,b}},\widehat{\mathcal{W}}^r_{\lambda,b}$) as follows:
+The wedge's construction is based on the existence of certain forbidden regions in the space-time plane where the Brownian Net paths cannot enter.
+These regions are called wedges.
+The dual left-right Brownian Web ($\widehat{\mathcal{W}^l_{\lambda,b}},\widehat{\mathcal{W}}^r_{\lambda,b}$) determines them as follows:

 \begin{definition} Let $(\mathcal{W}^l_{\lambda,b},\mathcal{W}^r_{\lambda,b},\widehat{\mathcal{W}}^l_{\lambda,b},\widehat{\mathcal{W}}^r_{\lambda,b})$ be a double left-right Brownian Web.
 For any path $\hat{r} \in \widehat{\mathcal{W}}^r_{\lambda,b}$ and $\hat{l} \in \widehat{\mathcal{W}}^l_{\lambda,b}$ that are ordered with $\hat{r}(s) < \hat{l}(s)$ at the time $s = \hat{\sigma}_{\hat{r}} \wedge \hat{\sigma}_{\hat{l}}$, let $T = \displaystyle \sup_{t<s}\{ \hat{r}(t) = \hat{l}(t)\}$ be the first hitting time of $\hat{r}$ and $\hat{l}$ (possibly equals $-\infty$, in case they never meet).
 We call the open set: